 The lack of learning materials which meet the students' needs leads to the poor language performed by the learners.
 Most of them find that it is difficult to use and produce the foreign language.
 They cannot communicate with the language, even acquiring the basic competence.
-They may not know the expressions used to communicate with foreigners they meet in the public places.
+They also find the difficulty to understand references of other subjects presented in English.

-One of the ways that can be achieved to direct the effectiveness of the English instructional process in State Junior High School 4 of Purworejo is developing the appropriate learning materials.
-The materials should meet the learners' needs and follow the principles of language teaching.
+One of the ways that can be achieved to direct the effectiveness of the English instructional process in STIQ An-Nur is developing the appropriate learning materials.
+The materials developed should meet the learners' needs and follow the principles of language teaching.

 To develop the appropriate learning materials, several theories and considerations must be taken.
-English for Specific Purposes (ESP) is a basic theory that should be taken to design some English language courses.
+English for Specific Purposes (ESP) is a basic theory that should be taken to English language design some courses.
 Hutchinson & Waters (1987, p.5) define ESP as an approach to language teaching in which all decisions as to content and method are based on the learner's reason for learning.
-They suggest that 'the foundation of ESP is the simple question: Why do these learners need to learn a foreign language?'
+They suggest that 'the foundation of ESP is the simple question: Why does this learner need to learn a foreign language?'
 The answer to this question relates to the learners, the language acquired and the learning context, and thus establishes the primacy of need in ESP.
 Need is defined by the reasons for which the students is learning English.
 These purposes are the starting points which determine the language to be taught.
 Thus, needs analysis is the first step in developing the materials.